 Now, 7 months later, let’s focus on HOPE.
 From now until the New Year I will (hopefully) be giving you a reason to be hopeful and to share that hope.
 Because with out HOPE, what’s the point?

 This holiday season these young consumers want to give—and to give back.
 Speaking to my children I’ve learned they plan to spend more than they did last year on gifts for family and friends.
+My son said he and his girlfriend plan on giving to a charity and volunteering as their gift to each other.
 I found statistics for their generation and learned that a substantial majority plans to donate to a favorite cause or to spend time volunteering.
 Retailers will get in the spirit, too: nearly 75 percent say they will make charitable contributions to celebrate the season.
 And the good cheer doesn’t end there.
 Giving back inspires more giving back.
 Consumers prefer to buy from retailers who translate their values into action, whether it’s in the form of cash donations, commitments to sustainable practices, or community involvement, and many shoppers say they will actually spend more with these brands.
 It’s clear that giving back is good for business.

 This is exciting news and a happy blurring of the lines between what we care about and how and what we buy and sell.
 Companies can engage consumers with their brands and products by demonstrating a clear sense of social purpose.
 Consumers have the opportunity to choose companies or products that support the causes they champion.
 At a time when consumers are increasingly demanding not only great products but companies with values that match their own, the holiday season is an ideal time to bring humanity to buying and selling.